 Methodology: A Two-Phase Approach

-Our approach, which we are currently implementing using the Allen Institute Neuropixels Visual Behavior dataset (200,000 neurons), is divided into two main phases:
+Our approach, implemented around the Allen Institute Neuropixels Visual Behavior dataset, was divided into two main phases:

 - Teacher Model (Phase 1): We train a LeJEPA model on binned spike data (10ms) to predict future latent states.
 This allows the model to discover the essential latent dynamics of the mouse visual cortex without representational collapse.